 With summer officially underway and The 4th of July Weekend here, most people are set to begin flocking en masse to beaches in order to drink heavily, eat tons of burgers and hotdogs, set off fireworks, and soak up so much sun that they contract a mild case of melanoma.

 Everybody around my neck of the woods can’t wait to “Head down The Cape”, as we say, referencing a downward voyage to Massachusetts’ version of Florida: Cape Cod.

-Cape Cod is a magical place with transformative powers, and it transitions from the heroin infested wasteland that it usually is during the off-season, into a populated beach haven every Summer.
-The Cape acts as the perfect vacation spot for not only Massholes, but for people from all around the Northeast.
-Everybody knows somebody with a Cape House in Hyannis or Dennis or wherever, so as a Massachusetts resident, you’re guaranteed to make at least a trip or 2 down there every year.
+Cape Cod is a magical place with transformative powers, as it annually transitions from the heroin infested wasteland that it usually is during the off-season into a populated beach haven every Summer.
+It acts as the perfect vacation spot for not only Massholes, but also for people from all around the Northeast.
+Everybody knows someone who knows someone with a Cape House in Hyannis or Dennis or wherever, so as a Massachusetts resident, you’re guaranteed to make a trip or 2 down there every year at the very least.

 PS: With my luck, I’ll get attacked by a shark this weekend.
 Karma is a bitch